awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-deploymentpreference.md

  `Hooks`   <a name="sam-function-deploymentpreference-hooks"></a>
 Validation Lambda functions that are run before and after traffic shifting\.
 *Type*: [Hooks](sam-property-function-hooks.md)
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `PassthroughCondition`   <a name="sam-function-deploymentpreference-passthroughcondition"></a>
+If True, and if this deployment preference is enabled, the function's Condition will be passed through to the generated CodeDeploy resource\.
+Generally, you should set this to True\.
+Otherwise, the CodeDeploy resource would be created even if the function's Condition resolves to False\.
+*Type*: Boolean
+*Required*: No
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.